Shoroh/csv_importer/README.md

 The second iteration might be to pull out all global settings to some Config Object.
 Implementation of the Config Object could help us to change all settings in the one place.

-The third iteration will be about optimisation.
-For example, it's faster to download all files at once in parallel, than do it one by one between the import process.
+The third iteration will be about optimization.
+For example, it's faster to download all files at once in parallel, than to do it one by one between the import processes.

-Or, for example, why we should stop the import process if some of the file gets error?
+Or, for example, why we should stop the import process if some of the files get an error?
 Let's keep going, all we have to do is just to mark this file as failed one.

-Why don'we send just one email with the total status when the Import Process is finished?
+Why don't we send just one email with the total status when the Import Process is finished?
 It could contain the list of imported files, their statuses, errors, ids of rows, etc.

-Depending of the subsequent requirements, we could go further with the refactoring.
+Depending on the subsequent requirements, we could go further with the refactoring.

 Why don't we want to pack it as a gem or a Rails plugin?
 Or even two and more independent gems?
-It will be usefull, if we're going to use the Importer or its parts in differents platforms with a little changes.
+It will be useful if we're going to use the Importer or its parts on different platforms with little changes.

 Actually, I didn't know that the task is for two hours only :)
 So I was working on it for 2 days until I knew the conditions.